-Foundations in Transitional Care: The Transitional Care Model
+New Online Course: Foundations in Transitional Care: The Transitional Care Model

-Penn Nursing is proud to offer a new, open online course designed for nurses, especially advanced practice registered nurses, and other health care professionals seeking to improve care systems by implementing the Transitional Care Model (TCM).
+Penn Nursing is proud to offer an open online course designed for nurses, especially advanced practice registered nurses, and other health care professionals seeking to improve care systems by implementing the Transitional Care Model (TCM).
 The TCM is a nurse coordinated, team-based care model proven in multiple NIH funded clinical trials to improve the health outcomes of older adults coping with complex care needs while reducing health care costs.

 Managing transitions in care, especially among elderly patients, enhances patient experiences, improves health and quality-of-life outcomes, and represents wiser use of finite resources.
 Transitional care includes a range of time-limited services designed to ensure health care continuity and prevent poor outcomes among at-risk populations as they move from one level of care to another, among multiple health care team members, and across settings, such as hospitals to homes.
-In this course, learn about the research, policy, and practice implications of this model of care.
+In this course, students learn about the research, policy, and practice implications of this model of care.